-Traditional braces have been used to treat millions of patients around the world, and for good reason – they work
+Traditional metal braces have been used to treat millions of patients around the world, and for a good reason – they work.

-The idea behind any form of dental braces is to bring them into a more desirable alignment over time.
-Dental braces apply a steady gentle pressure to help your teeth move so they align more correctly with each other.
+The idea behind any form of teeth braces is to bring them into a more desirable alignment over time.
+Teeth braces apply a steady, gentle pressure to help your teeth move so they align more correctly with each other.

-Traditional braces have several different components and the three primary components include:
+Traditional metal braces have several different components and the three primary components include:

 - Brackets – Brackets are small attachments that are bonded to the front of your teeth.
 They are joined with a non-damaging, secure dental adhesive.